-The Audit Committee comprises Mr Bobby Chin (Chairman), Mr Colm McCarthy and Professor Neo Boon Siong.
-Following the AGM in April 2012, the Committee will comprise Mr Bobby Chin (Chairman), Mr Colm McCarthy, Dato' Ooi Sang Kuang and Dr Teh Kok Peng, subject to the respective Director's re-election at the AGM, where applicable.
+The Audit Committee comprises Mr Bobby Chin (Chairman), Mr Colm McCarthy, Dato' Ooi Sang Kuang and Dr Teh Kok Peng.
 All the Committee members are independent Directors and have accounting or related financial management expertise and experience.

 The Audit Committee performs the functions specified in the Companies Act, the Code, the SGX-ST Listing Manual, and the MAS' corporate governance regulations and guidelines.